Troubleshoot Repair and Fix Windows Installer Errors

 ren msihnd.dll msihnd.old

-Next, you want to download the latest version of Installer.
+Next, you want to download the latest version of Windows Installer.
 We can do that from the Microsoft Download Center.

 http://www.microsoft.com/downloads/en/default.aspx

-Type in Installer in the search box and find the latest version, which will be called Windows Installer X.X Redistributable.
+Type in Windows Installer in the search box and find the latest version, which will be called Windows Installer X.X Redistributable.
 Once installed, restart your computer.

 Method 3 – Repair Install

-If neither of those two methods fixed the Installer problem, you will most likely have to do a repair install of the OS.
+If neither of those two methods fixed the Windows Installer problem, you will most likely have to do a repair install of the OS.

 http://support.microsoft.com/kb/978788